fabritsius/search/README.md

 ## About this project

-Search engine for my personal projects written in Go.
+Golang search engine for my personal website.

-This project is in it's early stage and the code doesn't anything useful.
+This project is in it's early stage and the code doesn't do anything useful.